UK Chemistry Courses

 Chemistry is a constantly evolving subject that pushes the boundaries of what is possible in the areas of science, engineering and medicine.
 Whether studying the biology of human life, working alongside scientists or impacting on breakthrough technology, a Chemistry degree will help you influence the world we live in.

-Chemistry Entry Requirements
+Chemistry UK Entry Requirements

 - Typical International Baccalaureate requirements: 34 points.